Christmas and New Year Offer thumbImage

 • “Pay runs to infinite depth automatically” is wrong because companies cap paid levels, and deeper pay often requires a higher rank.

-• “Recruiting alone is enough” is risky because many plans require sales volume and rank to qualify for deeper commissions.
+• “Recruiting alone is enough” is risky because all legal MLM businesses require sales volume for the payout.

 • I can have many frontline spots: In Binary, you only have two frontline positions, and extra recruits go deeper as spillovers.